erraineon/erraitf/src/content/japan-travelog/index.md

 21. The train system is elegantly and consistently designed.
 1. Google Maps is exceptionally detailed and useful for transit.
 1. Passengers will rather stand than occupy vacant priority seats.
-1. On the escalator, stand on the right side and walk on the left.
+1. On escalators in Tokyo, stand on the left and walk on the right.
 1. The high-speed trains run every 3 minutes vs Boston's hourly commuter rail.
 1. Bullet trains are absurdly smooth and quiet.
 1. The ticket inspector bows to the cabin before entering.